beecode-rs/msh-node-env/README.md

 ## Logger Strategy

-Define how and if we are logging
+Define how and if we are logging.

 ### NoLogger

-This is the default logging strategy, meaning the logging is ignored
+This is the default logging strategy, meaning the logging is ignored.

 ### ConsoleLogger

-This is a simple logging strategy, it outputs all logs to console with a prefix of the log level (`ERROR:`, `WARN:`, `INFO:`, `DEBUG:`)
+This is a simple logging strategy, it outputs all logs to console with a prefix of the log level (`ERROR:`, `WARN:`, `INFO:` , `DEBUG:`).

 ```typescript
 import MshNodeEnv, { logger } from '@beecode/msh-node-env'